I enjoy accompanying clients (and folks)

 and assisting them with decision-making in line with budget, timeline, audience, intuition, and creativity.
 I work efficiently, imaginatively and strategically.
 In the “art of forecasting”

 — because to design is to see ahead and plan by the power of imagination

-—, anything that happens is imagined first.
+— anything that happens is imagined first.

-or in a oracular session or in an oneiric trip or in trying to foresee what is coming next, the magic resides in the story
+or in a oracular session, or in an oneiric trip, or in trying to foresee what is coming next, the magic resides in the story

-So, I like to think of
+I also like to think of Design as organization

 Design as an Ouroboros —

-the snake that eats its tail.
-It is a neat and economic cycle where there is neither more nor less of what is necessary.
+That means Design is a neat and economic cycle where there is neither more nor less of what is necessary.
 It is, also, elastic with room for change.

-And that is why
+That is why

-I specialize in seeing contradictions
+I specialize in storytelling —